DSU-Digital-Sound-Design/DAD-310-Digital-Soundtrack-Production/content/pages/schedule.md

    **Tuesday 11/23**

-   * More on sound effects
+   * Sound effects examples from movies
+   * some examples of making sfx from scratch
    * In class work on Final Project
    * Show significant progress on Final Project